7 Best Forehead Thermometers of 2026

 Measurement Technology

 Forehead thermometers use two distinct sensing methods.
 Non-contact infrared models measure heat radiating from the skin surface at a distance, offering touchless convenience but with greater sensitivity to ambient temperature and technique variation.
 Temporal artery scanners make gentle contact with the forehead and read arterial blood heat directly, achieving clinical accuracy comparable to rectal measurement in published studies.
-For households with infants or immunocompromised members where accurate fever detection is critical, a temporal artery model like the Exergen or Withings Thermo is the stronger clinical choice.
+For households with infants or immunocompromised members where accurate fever detection is critical, a temporal artery model like the Exergen TAT-2000C is the stronger clinical choice.

 No-Touch vs. Contact Forehead Measurement